mdp/bluemonday-js/README.md

 ```

-I'm simply calling out to the npm cli to run two scripts as part of the test.
-I have those script inside my package.json file as follows:
+I'm calling the npm cli to run two scripts as part of the test.
+I have those scripts inside my package.json file as follows:

 1. `"build": "gopherjs build go/main.go -m -o index.js"`
 1. `"test": "mocha --compilers js:babel-core/register test/*_test.js"`

 ### Deploying to npm

-There's plenty of articles on how to do this (Basically `npm publish`), so I'll just point out a one caveat.
+There are plenty of articles on how to do this (Basically `npm publish`), so I'll just point out a one caveat.

 I use `.gitignore` to prevent our compiled JS code from ending up in source control. npm will therefore also ignore the compiled code when it packages up the module, so we will need to use a `.npmignore` file to negate this.
 In the `.npmignore` I'm also excluding our go source from getting packaged.